microsoft/datashaper/javascript/schema/docs/report/schema.api.md

 // @public (undocumented)
 export function createSchemaValidator(): Ajv;

+// Warning: (ae-missing-release-tag) "createTableBundleSchemaObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createTableBundleSchemaObject(input: FactoryInput<TableBundleSchema>): TableBundleSchema;

 // Warning: (ae-missing-release-tag) "createWorkflowSchemaObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)